DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Guideline**: offers recommendations on how standards and baselines should be implemented & serves as an operational guide for security professionals and users
     - Guidelines are flexible, and can be customized for unique systems or conditions; they state which security mechanism should be deployed instead of prescribing a specific product or control; they are not complusory; suggested practices and expectations of activity to best accomplish tasks and goals
   - **Procedure** (AKA Standard Operating Procedure or SOP): detailed, step-by-step how-to doc that describes the exact actions necessary to implement a specific security mechanism, control, or solution

+[1.7.2](#1.7.2) External Dependencies (New in 2024)
+Factors, entities or conditions outside the organisation upon which the organisations business continutiy plans and operation resilience may depend.
+EG suppliers, vendors, utilities, transportation

 [1.8](#1.8) Identify, analyze, and prioritize Business Continuity (BC) requirements (OSG-9 Chpt 3)